gus33000/Colorie/README.md

 There are two projects in the VS solution for this sample:

-* ColoringBook (default) - the actual coloring book app.
+* Colorie (default) - the actual colorie app.
-* ColoringBookPreprocessingGenerator - a utility for processing your own line art for use in the ColoringBook app.
+* ColoriePreprocessingGenerator - a utility for processing your own line art for use in the Colorie app.

 You can Start Debugging (F5) or Start Without Debugging (Ctrl+F5) to try it out.
 The app will run in the emulator or on physical devices.